flands/otel-workshop-strangeloop/java/README.md

 to build/run in docker:

-` $ ./gradlew jibDockerBuilder `
+` $ ./gradlew build `

-` $ docker run -p8080:8080 otel-workshop:1.0-SNAPSHOT `
+` $ docker run -p8080:80 otel-workshop `

-OR better yet, for the whole suite:
+OR better yet, for the whole suite (after doing a `./gradlew build`):

 ` $ cd ../docker; docker-compose up `

-To hit the url:
+To hit the url from outside the container:

 ` $ curl http://localhost:8080/hello/proxy/java `